 These are the people who never pay on time.
 Maybe, you even voided invoices to dodge the confrontation.

 First, send them an email.
 After all, cash-flow-gaps are detrimental to your business.

 Remember, you need to sell the benefit of credit card payments to your cleaning clients.

 For example, you could say something like, "Your job is to relax and enjoy your sparkling clean home - 100% stress-free!
 A credit card on file means you don't have to worry about remembering to write a check or visit an ATM anymore."

 Take a look at some of the main benefits you should give your cleaning clients:

 As you know, non-paying clients are usually the most opinionated.

 They look for flaws to exploit so they don’t have to pay.
 You can bet they’ll be looking for a flaw in the email you sent.

-I know you're panicking at the thought of dealing with these rabble-rousers, but I want you to completely invert how you think about them.
+More than likely, you're panicking at the thought of dealing with these rabble-rousers.
+However, I want you to completely invert how you think about them.